CenturyLinkCloud/PublicKB/managed-load-balancer-f5-big-ip-1600-3600-eol-faq.md

 "sticky": true
 }}}

-### Frequently Ask Questions for Managed Load Balancer F5 BIG IP 1600 and 3600 Devices End-of-Live and End-of-Vendor Support (EVS)
+### Frequently Asked Questions for Managed Load Balancer F5 BIG IP 1600 and 3600 Devices End-of-Live and End-of-Vendor Support (EVS)

 As a service provider, CenturyLink continuously evaluates and updates its product catalog in order to provide competitive services.
 This includes the offerings from third-party vendors that are the basis for or Components of CenturyLink products.
 For our Managed Load Balancer service, certain models of the **F5 Big IP Local Traffic Manager are currently End-of-Sale** and will go **End-of-Vendor Support (EVS) on 10/1/2021**.